 - Legitimate Interests — Your organization may process an individual’s personal data as part of a legitimate business interest that outweighs the interests of the individual that the data is associated with

 For a lot of brands, GDPR is going to require a very difficult adjustment.
-And some companies are signalling that they may not go without a fight.
-There are already reports that a number of ad tech vendors focused on location are planning to argue that their use of EU citizens’ personal data falls under GDPR’s legitimate interest exception (#6), an arguable claim that could open them (and their clients) up to a world of financial hurt.
+And some companies are signaling that they may not go without a fight.
+There are already reports that a number of ad tech vendors focused on location are planning to argue that their use of EU data subjects’ personal data falls under GDPR’s legitimate interest exception (#6), an arguable claim that could open them (and their clients) up to a world of financial hurt.
 That makes it essential for brands depending on ad tech today to reach prospects and customers to think through their engagement strategy and how it needs to change in order to ensure compliance.

 You’re riding the endless escalator to the second floor of the Moscone Center, en route to the morning’s keynote on GDPR compliance.
 Chantal’s at your side, chatting happily about all of BudgetBling’s GDPR preparations and all the hard—but satisfying—calls that she had to make.
 “Honestly,” she says with a devilish grin, “I’m really just going to this thing because part of me wants to see the looks on all the faces of the people who put off preparing.”